Former Director of People Science - Performance, Culture Amp

 Decades of research show the positive impact goal setting has on performance.
 As a result of setting goals, the typical increase in employee productivity equates to $9,200 for people with an average salary of $50,000.

-Of course, when goals are implemented and aligned correctly the impact on productivity is amplified at the team level.
+Of course, when goals are implemented and aligned correctly, the impact on productivity is amplified at the team level.
 Difficult goals produce significantly higher team performance, and team goals enhance collaboration by providing clarity on expectations, ownership, and purpose.

-Further, a 2014 Stanford University study shows that having goals and a collaborative sense of purpose improves understanding of team success criteria and also enhances information flow and decision making quality.
+Further, a 2014 Stanford University study shows that having goals and a collaborative sense of purpose improves understanding of team success criteria and also enhances information flow and decision-making quality.

-Turning science into action
+Turning science into action with SMARTER goals